Your Ad Here

 The McCloud rostered close to 2,000 boxcars at the dawn of the 1990’s.
 However, in early 1992, the boxcars (along with all other railcars owned by Itel) were sold to GE Capital.
 GE Capital continued a contract with the new McCloud Railway to store and repair the boxcars as necessary, and through the mid-1990’s the railroad patched up and shipped out a lot of the boxcars, relettering them for the Texas, Oklahoma & Eastern railroad in the process.

 By the late 1990's a few more than 100 boxcars remained on McCloud trackage, stored either in McCloud, on the Pondosa branch remnant, or at Hambone.
 In the early part of 2006 GE Capital finally started removing these boxcars.
-The McCloud Railway is moving these cars out to the Union Pacific, who takes them north.
-The final destination for these cars is Mandak Scrap Metals in Manitoba, Canada, where they are being cut up at the rate of several each day.
-The steel then goes to the nearby Gerdau Ameristeel rolling mill for recycling.
+The McCloud Railway moved these cars out to the Union Pacific, who took them north.
+The final destination for these cars was Mandak Scrap Metals in Manitoba, Canada, where they are being cut up at the rate of several each day.
+The steel then went to the nearby Gerdau Ameristeel rolling mill for recycling.

 Brand new McCloud River boxcars in the McCloud yard.
 Photo from the Travis Berryman collection.